steenk/tripledollar/README.md

 ![](images/logo.png)

-When you're going to create a lot of DOM elements from JavaScript, and you want a minimalistic approach; __tripledollar__ is it.
-It's not a framework, it's a small help library for creating DOM elements with JavaScript, and no more.
-It is actually __about 5kB!__ So this tutorial is bigger than the library itself.
+When you create a lot of DOM elements from JavaScript and want a minimalistic approach, __tripledollar__ is it.
+It's not a framework, it's a small helper library for creating DOM elements with JavaScript, and no more.
+It is actually __about 5kB!__ So this tutorial is larger than the library itself.

 What you want to do is something like this (just a silly example):
 ```html